Nashidha Mohamed: Career

 The following year, Mohamed played a small role in the Moomin Fuad-directed crime tragedy drama Loodhifa.
 Featuring an ensemble cast, the film deals with current social issues in Maldivian society told from the different perspective of each character.
 Made on a budget of MVR 600,000, the film was declared a commercial failure, though it received wide critical acclaim, praising the performance of the cast and the film's "realism" in its language, characters, and their attitudes.
 Mohamed next appeared in Ali Shifau's psychological romance thriller Zaharu alongside Ali Seezan, Niuma Mohamed, and Sheela Najeeb.
 The film centres around a married man who has a brief affair with a woman who becomes obsessed with him; it was inspired by the Adrian Lyne-directed American psychological erotic thriller Fatal Attraction (1987).
 Upon release, it received mixed reviews from critics and was declared a flop at the box office.
 The same year, the actress collaborated with Amjad Ibrahim on his family drama Hithey Dheymee, which received negative reviews from critics and was a box office disaster.

 In 2017, Mohamed was cast alongside Yoosuf Shafeeu, Fathimath Azifa, and Jadhulla Ismail in the Mohamed Aboobakuru-directed Neydhen Vakivaakah, which was a critical and commercial failure.

-2018 was a slow year for the Maldivian film industry due to the presidential election, and Mohamed only appeared in one film: a suspense thriller titled Dhevansoora, written and directed by Yoosuf Shafeeu.
-The production marks Shafeeu's thirtieth project and features an ensemble cast of twenty-one actors.
-The film received positive reviews from critics and was considered a "norm-breaker" for Maldivian cinema.
-Ahmed Hameed Adam, reviewing for VNews, wrote: "Though Mohamed has a small and deviated role in terms of its main plot, she makes an impact with her performance".
+The following year was a slow one for the Maldivian film industry due to the presidential election, and Mohamed only appeared in one film: a suspense thriller titled Dhevansoora, written and directed by Yoosuf Shafeeu.
+Speaking of Mohamed's performance, Ahmed Hameed Adam of VNews wrote: "Though Mohamed has a small and deviated role in terms of its main plot, she makes an impact with her performance".

 In 2019, Mohamed's first appearance was in Moomin Fuad's psychological horror thriller Nivairoalhi, which marked Niuma Mohamed's last film as an actress.
-The film received majorly positive reviews from critics; Aishath Maaha of Dho? favoured the performance of the lead actors and mentioned the "neat arrangement" of its screenplay, though pointing out its "weak ending".
+Mohamed then starred in Ali Seezan's television series Furabandhu, which depicts the life of a family struggling through the COVID-19 lockdown.
+Shen later collaborated with Yoosuf Shafeeu for his romantic comedy web series Huvaa Kohfa Bunan, opposite Ahmed Saeed.

+In 2021, Mohamed had three releases: She appeared in three segments of the anthology web series Hatharu Manzaru, she collaborated with Ali Shazleem in the suspense thriller web series Nafsu, and she starred opposite Mohamed Faisal in the romantic web series Loabi Vias.

+In 2023, Mohamed appeared in a comedic role in the Yoosuf Shafeeu-directed film Jokaru.
+Aminath Luba from The Press praised the performances, including Mohamed's.